 before reaching Douglas Lake.

-Both rivers appear to date back to Pangaea time and appear
+Both rivers appear to date back to Pangaea time

 to be every bit as old as the New River.